KirillOrlov89/KO-SPSS-macros/README.md

 # KO_macros.spe is an Extension bundle for IBM SPSS Statistics (vers.
 24 or higher).
 It allows to run some selected of Kirill's SPSS macros from Menu Dialogs of SPSS Statistics.
 (The full collection of Kirill's SPSS macros, all of which can be run from Syntax Window, owns this web-page: http://www.spsstools.net/en/KO-spssmacros).
-# You cannot see the code of KO_macros.spe, this file is for downloading and installing as an add-on for IBM SPSS Statistics.
+# You cannot see the code of KO_macros.spe itself, this file is for downloading and installing as an add-on for IBM SPSS Statistics.
+# More about this Extension, the procedures it offers, and its installation - please read in the uploaded "KO_macros.spe README.docx" document.